lynaghk/zmq-async/README.markdown

 ## Thanks

-Thanks to @brandonbloom for the initial architecture idea, @zachallaun for pair programming/debugging, @ztellman for advice on error handling and all of the non-happy code paths, and @puredanger for suggestions about naming and daemonizing the Java threads.
+Thanks to @brandonbloom for the initial architecture idea, @zachallaun for pair programming/debugging, @ztellman for advice on error handling and all of the non-happy code paths, @puredanger for suggestions about naming and daemonizing the Java threads, @richhickey for the suggestions to explicitly handle all blocking combinations in a matrix, require explicit buffering semantics from consumers, and to accept byte buffers instead of just arrays, and @halgari for requesting multiple message pump pairs to avoid large-data reads from blocking potentially high-priority smaller messages.

 ## TODO (?)